 Greenlite Executes Agreement with Chief Operating Officer

-/EIN News/ -- Boca Raton, FL, Jan.
-13, 2023 (GLOBE NEWSWIRE) -- Greenlite Ventures, Inc. (OTC Pink: GRNL) has signed an Agreement with Richard Estalella making him the Company's Chief Operating Officer.
+Boca Raton, FL, Jan.
+13, 2023 (GLOBE NEWSWIRE) -- Greenlite Ventures, Inc. GRNL has signed an Agreement with Richard Estalella making him the Company's Chief Operating Officer.
 Estalella will be responsible for overseeing GRNL's operational flow, process improvements, and strategic planning including operational expansion.
 He will also be assisting in financial planning, celebrity signings and endorsements as well as corporate sponsorships,

 Estalella has been running his own highly successful consulting firm for the last 6 years.
 Prior to that he served as President of MusclePharm, a publicly traded sports nutrition company that tripled its sales during his 3-year tenure.
 Estalella helped identify, negotiate and close endorsement deals with numerous athletes, teams and organizations including Tiger Woods, Arnold Schwarzenegger, UFC, Manchester City, and the Cleveland Cavaliers.